Xavier (wrestler): Ring of Honor (2002–2004)

-World Wrestling Federation/Entertainment (2002-2003, 2005, 2007)
+World Wrestling Federation / World Wrestling Entertainment (2002-2003, 2005, 2007)

-Xavier first appeared in World Wrestling Entertainment (WWF) on January 7, 2002, losing to Perry Saturn on an episode of WWF Jakked.
+Xavier first appeared in World Wrestling Entertainment (WWF) on January 7, 2002, losing to Perry Saturn on an episode of WWF Jakked/Metal.
 He made further appearances on WWE Velocity in 2003, losing to Chuck Palumbo, Bill DeMott and Spanky respectively.
 Over the following two years, Xavier made several appearances with WWE as an extra in angles.
 On the December 31, 2005 episode of Velocity, he lost to Paul Burchill in a match that saw him use the name "John Xavier".
 On May 11, 2007, Xavier teamed up with Scotty Charisma to take on Eugene and Jim Duggan.

 Return to ROH (2006–2007)

 Xavier returned to ROH on February 11, 2006, challenging Bryan Danielson for the ROH World Championship after Embassy member Alex Shelley missed the event due to weather conditions.
 He lost to Danielson by disqualification following interference from Jimmy Rave, another member of The Embassy.

 On February 16, 2007, Xavier returned to ROH to replace an injured Davey Richards in a "four-way fray" match involving SHINGO, Jack Evans and Jimmy Jacobs.
 He was eliminated first.

 Xavier was set to return in March 2020 for ROH's "Past vs. Present" event against Jay Lethal but the plans were halted due to the COVID-19 pandemic.